Nimrat1988/Elist-Ecommerce-WIP/README.md

 <img width="659" height="465" alt="Region Performance" src="https://github.com/user-attachments/assets/a4a5739f-9757-48da-8f2f-249c08a25592" />

-- NA consistently led every year — peaking at $5.3M in 2020, nearly double EMEA's peak of $2.9M.
+- NA consistently led every year, peaking at $5.3M in 2020, nearly double EMEA's peak of $2.9M.
 - EMEA was a consistent second, followed by APAC then LATAM.
 - 2020 was the peak year across every single region — pandemic demand was a global phenomenon.
-- Every region declined in 2022 — NA dropped from $4.5M to $2.7M, EMEA from $2.8M to $1.4M.
+- Every region declined in 2022, NA dropped from $4.5M to $2.7M, EMEA from $2.8M to $1.4M.
 - LATAM never exceeded $0.6M in any single year — worth investigating whether continued investment is justified.
 - Grand Total confirms the overall story — $10.2M peak in 2020 down to $5.0M in 2022, a 51% decline.